Limestone Water Utility / CSWR — Harpeth River, Williamson County, TN

 Proper procedure: Applicant demonstrates compliance → Permit approved.

-The applicant should prove they meet the standard before approval, not have compliance manufactured after exceeding the standard.
+The applicant should prove they meet the standard before approval, not after implementing the plans

 Section 6 — Federal Law